ProFit: FAQs

 One of the most common questions I get about ProFit is something along the lines of 'I have lots of pairs of proteins I need to fit or one protein that needs to be fitted to lots of others.
 How can I get ProFit to process all of these?'

-The answer is very simple and relies on just using Unix-style redirection.
+The third method has always been possible and relies on just using Unix-style redirection.
 Just place all the commands you wish to run in a text file and then run ProFit, redirecting standard input to this file.

 For example, suppose you wanted to use a.pdb as a reference structure and wanted to fit it with b.pdb, c.pdb, d.pdb, e.pdb and f.pdb.
 Just create a text file as follows: